© Crown copyright 2020

 4. Time limit

-You must let HMRC know by 31 January following the end of the tax year if you:
+You must let HMRC know within one year from 31 January following the end of the tax year if you:

 - want to start or stop paying tax on your gross receipts over the Rent-a-Room limit (Method B)